← Back to blog

 Best Open Source Whisper GUIs for Mac in 2026: A Developer's Review

-In 2026, the ecosystem has matured.
-If you want a free, open-source, or affordable way to run Whisper locally on your Mac, here are your best options.
+The ecosystem has grown up a lot by 2026.
+If you want a free, open-source, or affordable way to run Whisper locally on your Mac, you have options.
+Here are the heavy hitters.

 1. Buzz (The Classic Open Source Choice)

-Buzz is the OG open-source GUI for Whisper.
-It is completely free, runs on your Mac, and supports both live and file-based transcription.
+Buzz is the original open-source GUI for Whisper.
+It costs nothing, runs entirely on your Mac, and handles both live dictation and file transcription.

 2. Whisper.cpp (The Performance King)

-• Pros: Incredible speed on M1/M2/M3 chips.
-It uses the Neural Engine and Metal to transcribe faster than real-time.
+• Pros: Unbelievable performance on Apple Silicon.
+It leverages the Neural Engine and Metal to rip through audio way faster than real-time.

 3. MacWhisper (The Most Stable Desktop Tool)

-• Cons: The "Free" version is limited to smaller, less accurate models.
-To get the best results, you have to upgrade to Pro.
+• Cons: The free tier locks you into smaller, less accurate models.
+To run the large models, you have to buy the Pro version.

 4. LumeVoice (The Professional's Hybrid Choice)